nudataviz/project-fall25-darbyatNE/README.md

 ### Where to Find More Information
 For a detailed overview of our project, please refer to the **[`proposal.md`](proposal.md)** document in this repository.

-> Additional resources—such as datasets, code, and planning documents—will be added to their respective folders as the project progresses.

 ---